-All of the restricted ordinary shares and restricted share units granted before Changyou's IPO became vested in 2012 and 2013, respectively.
+All of the restricted ordinary shares and restricted share units granted before Changyou's IPO became vested by the end of 2013.
 Hence there was no share-based compensation expense recognized with respect to such restricted ordinary shares and restricted share units since their respective vesting dates.